 - 5. "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - 6.
-"Sexual Harassment" means conduct on the basis of sex that satisfies one or more of the following: - a.
-An employee of the District conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; or - b.
+"Sexual Harassment" means conduct on the basis of sex that satisfies one or more of the following: - An employee of the District conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; or - b.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a program or activity of the District; or - c.
-"Sexual assault" as defined in 20 U.S.C. § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30). - 7.
+"Sexual assault" as defined in 20 U.S.C. § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30). - d.
 "Sexual harassment" for purposes of this policy does not include all improper conduct based on sex.
-Conduct which is not sexual harassment may violate other District policies and be subject to disciplinary action, including under Policy DAI, DHA, DKBA, DLA, FA, FGAD, and FHA, among others. - 8.
-"Supportive measures" means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
+Conduct which is not sexual harassment may violate other District policies and be subject to disciplinary action.

+7. "Supportive measures" means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to any District program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the District's educational environment, or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

-P. Title IX Coordinator
+E. Title IX Coordinator

-1. The District shall designate one or more employees to serve as Title IX Coordinator.
-The Title IX Coordinator is responsible and has authority to coordinate the District's compliance with Title IX and Title VII, including but not limited to responding to sexual harassment of any type.
+The District shall designate one or more employees to serve as Title IX Coordinator.
+The Title IX Coordinator is responsible and has authority to coordinate the District's compliance with Title IX, including but not limited to responding to sexual harassment.
 The contact information for the designated Title IX Coordinator is: